ssdiaz/peg_jump_frontend/notes.md

             - if the engine can't find a match in the global scope - it throws a reference error
     - we can use the same identifier (const name = ) to declare variables/functions in multiple scopes Form
-    - form elements autoamtically submit the form and edirects to a new URL - need to add the preventDefault() to stop this Fetch() function
+    - form elements autoamtically submit the form and redirects to a new URL - need to add the preventDefault() to stop this Fetch() function
     - AJAX technique is just a way to send data
     -  global method on the window object